 Cu-Locus: Curly Coat in Dogs

 Curly coat is caused by a mutation in the KRT71 gene that makes a dog’s hair curl if it gets long enough.
-Curly coated dogs can be bearded or smooth-faced and they can have a soft or wiry coat texture.
+Curly-coated dogs can be bearded or smooth-faced, and they can have a soft or wiry coat texture.

 Curly Coat

-Dogs can have a wavy coat, big loose curls or small ringlets.
-If a dog has a more wavy than curly coat seems to depend on many factors, e.g. how many copies of the causal allele he has and of the overall hair texture, thickness or length.
+If a dog has wavy or curly hairs seems to depend on many factors, e.g. on how many copies of the causal allele it has and on its overall hair texture, hair thickness, and coat length.

 Curly coat is caused by different mutations in the KRT71 gene (keratin 71) on dog chromosome 27[1,4].